jhpyle/docassemble/_docs/api.md

    progress meter will be advanced.
 The default is not to advance the progress meter.
 The `advance_progress_meter` parameter is not effective if `question` is `0`.
+ - `overwrite` (optional): if set to `1`, then when the interview answers are saved, they will overwrite the previous interview answers instead of creating a new step in the session.
+The default behavior is to create a new step in the session.
  - `delete_variables` (optional): a [JSON] array in which the items are names of variables to be deleted with [`del`].
 The deletion of these variables happens after the `variables` are assigned.
 (If